HM Prison Durham

 HM Prison Durham is a Georgian era reception Category B men's prison, located in the Elvet area of Durham in County Durham, England.
-Built in 1819, the prison continues to be operated by His Majesty's Prison Service.
-Women prisoners were moved in 2005 due to overcrowding and suicides.
+Built in 1819, the prison is operated by His Majesty's Prison Service.
+Its women prisoners were all moved out to other prisons in 2005 due to overcrowding and suicides.

 History

-The Northgate was established in Saddler Street in around 1072.
-It was rebuilt by Bishop Thomas Langley in the early 15th century to provide custodial facilities, which became known as the Northgate Prison or the County Gaol, and it was enlarged in 1773.
-There was also a House of Correction, also known as the Bridewell, which was established on the north side of Elvet Bridge in 1634.
+The Northgate was established in Saddler Street around 1072.
+It was rebuilt by Bishop Thomas Langley in the early 15th century to provide custodial facilities, which became known as the Northgate Prison or the County Gaol, and was enlarged in 1773.
+There was also a House of Correction, also known as the Bridewell, established on the north side of Elvet Bridge in 1634.

-In the early 19th century it was decided to consolidate these two institutions at the current site, just south of the new Durham Courthouse: the new prison, consisting of some 600 cells, opened in 1819.
+In the early 19th century, the two institutions were consolidated at the current site, just south of the new Durham Courthouse: the new prison, consisting of some 600 cells, opened in 1819.
+The prison's C wing was built in 1850.

-In 1832, protests over working conditions in the South Shields workhouse were supported by miner strikes.
+In 1832, protests over working conditions in the South Shields workhouse were supported by miners' strikes.
 Soldiers were sent to evict striking miners from their pubs.
 One miner, William Jobling, was convicted of the murder of a local magistrate near Jarrow Slake.
 He was hanged amid heightened security of 50 mounted Hussars and 50 infantrymen to protect the gallows.
 His body was gibbeted after death.
-The prison's C wing was built in 1850.
 Between 1869 and 1958, 95 judicial executions took place on the gallows at Durham prison or the court house.
+On 17 December 1958, the final execution at Durham took place when Private Brian Chandler (aged 20) was hanged for the murder of Martha Dodd in the course of theft.
+Chandler was a soldier based at Catterick camp, and had beaten the 83-year-old widow to death with a hammer.

 Irish Republicans were imprisoned in Durham in 1918.

-On 17 December 1958, the final execution took place when Private Brian Chandler (aged 20) was hanged for the murder of Martha Dodd during the course of theft.
-Chandler was a soldier, based at Catterick camp, who beat 83-year-old Dodd to death with a hammer.

 During the late 1960s and 1970s the prison became a study project for Stan Cohen and Laurie Taylor, which led to their publication of three books, namely Psychological Survival: The Experience of Long-term Imprisonment (1972), Escape Attempts (1976) and Prison Secrets (1978).
 Cohen additionally published Visions of Social Control: Crime, Punishment and Classification (1985).